 Today, many call centers operate remotely, with workforces spread out nationally or even in other countries.
 Call center technology can be used in offices and homes.

-When I say “call centre”, it’s likely you have an image in your mind of a big group of people in a room or cubicles on their phones all day, cold calling, trying to make sales or dealing with customer complaints.
-Call center technology can be used in offices and home
+When I say “call center”, it’s likely you have an image in your mind of a big group of people in a room or cubicles on their phones all day, cold calling, trying to make sales, or dealing with customer complaints.

 It’s important to distinguish between the different types of extensions or “seats” you have on your business telephone system.
 Your business can have multiple types of extensions under one umbrella.